-The new £15.7m Remembrance Centre provides a gateway into the 150-acre site and is also home to exhibition and interpretation spaces, retail space, a restaurant, a café and a learning centre.
+The new £15.7m Remembrance Centre provides a gateway into the 60 hectare site and is also home to exhibition and interpretation spaces, retail space, a restaurant, a café and a learning centre.

 The building engages materially with its environment, chiming with the existing structures that define the NMA and harnessing a soft material concept of larch timber and natural stone.

 A prominent rotunda, housing an immersive film experience, is a deliberate punctuation of the unifying four metre grid applied throughout the building.
 The interiors, also by GHA, respond to the architectural language of the new building and the surrounding landscape, with natural materials, textures and colours employed throughout.

 “Opening the doors of our new Remembrance Centre to the public marks the culmination of years of hard work and it is fantastic to see our compelling vision become a reality.
 We look forward to welcoming the many thousands of visitors that we are now capable of accommodating, thanks to the new facilities.”

 The centre piece of the project is a new public space known as Heroes’ Square.
 The landscape designed by Fira, sweeps gently to the level of Millennium Avenue visually and physically connecting the building to the wider Arboretum.